alexjp7/MijdasWeb/README.md

 > Axios - this is a framework that allows for API post requests.

-> Vuex-router-sync - dependancy that allows for certain states to change the route while updating the Vuex store.
+> Vuex-router-sync - dependency that allows for certain states to change the route while updating the Vuex store.

 > Vue-resource - provides capability for making web requests and handle responses using \$http.